Do I Have a Broken Spring?

 Should both springs be replaced?

-Yes, if your door uses a pair of torsion springs.
-Replacing both restores balanced lifting and prevents a near‑term second failure.
+Yes.
+If your door uses a pair of torsion springs, replacing both restores balanced lifting and prevents a second failure shortly afterward.

 How long do springs last?

-Standard springs are typically rated 10,000 cycles.
-High‑cycle options are available for significantly longer life.
+Standard springs are typically rated for about 10,000 cycles.
+High-cycle options are available for significantly longer life.